 Shadenet house is a framed structure covered with UV stabilized shading net as a cladding material, large enough to grow crops under controlled environmental conditions and also large enough to allow a person to walk within it and carryout cultural operations to get optimum growth and productivity.
 Shadenet house protects crop from excessive sunlight, temperatures, winds, dust and also helps in increasing humidity to a certain extent.
 Shadenets used for cladding are of different types depending upon the shading percentages, imparting different light wavelengths on the crop grown underneath.
 There are many shading percentage of shadenet available in the market.
 Hence, it is necessary to evaluate proper shading percentages for optimum crop yield and recommended to the farmers.
 Four different percentages of shadenet were selected for the study.
 The shadenet was provided with the foggers to protect the crop from excessive heat and to control humidity.

 Response of tomato was studied under different shading percentages and irrigation regimes under shadenet house condition.
 Three different percentages of shade net house, each of 360 m2 area, viz,.
 75 % shading, 50 % shading and 35 % shading were constructed.
-The control of experiment i.e, 0 % shading (no shading) was conducted in open field of 360 m2 area.
+The control of experiment i.e., 0 % shading (no shading) was conducted in open field of 360 m2 area.
 The size of each shadenet house was 20 x 18 m2.
-Type of shadenet house was round top (dome shape) with tapenet type of shadenet.
+Type of shadenet house was round top (dome shape) with tape net type of shadenet.
 The orientation of shadenet houses was North-South direction.
-Green colourshadenet houses were used for the experiments.
+Green colour shadenet houses were used for the experiments.

 This experiment was carried out in split plot design with sixteen treatments based on different combinations of the shading percentages and irrigation levels.